 Tweak your Holiday Return Policies

 The way you handle returns affects your sales levels.
-More than 75% of shoppers check the return policy before making a purchase and a clear and flexible return policy can have a direct impact on purchase decisions.
+More than 75% of shoppers check the return policy template before making a purchase and a clear and flexible return policy can have a direct impact on purchase decisions.

 For the holidays, your return policy should also consider that many of the purchases are bought as gifts, and the items will likely not be in the hands of their “final owner” until Christmas.
 Therefore, an extended returns policy (beyond the typical 30-days) is in order for purchases that indicate “this is a gift” at checkout so that the person who gets the gift has a fair chance of returning or exchanging an item that they did not like.
 The significance of this policy lies in the fact that these gift receivers were not the original buyer, so you have an opportunity to acquire a new customer through your returns process.